Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 currents, node voltages, and effective resistances between node pairs can be calculated for each iteration.

-More complexity can be added by running in **advanced mode**.
-For example, we could modify the circuit above by adding a single, fixed source at node zero and adding multiple grounds with different resistances:
+More complexity can be added by running in **advanced mode**, which allows any number of sources and grounds to be activated simultaneously.
+For example, we could modify the circuit above by adding a single, fixed source at node zero and adding multiple grounds with different resistances.
+Current sources and grounds are entered in separate files:
 ![](images/AdvancedNetwork.png)

 ![](images/AdvancedNetworkFlows.png)